Is It Really As Dangerous As People Say?

 How Easy It Is To Prevent By Teachers At The Daycare?

 Super easy.
-Daycare centers in Texas should have the systems in place to have two different people check the van once the kids get off, every inch of it for kids and kids belongings.
-Then the van should be locked so kids cannot get back inside the van.
-Then as the kids come in, there should be a documented roster check with roll call.
+Daycare centers in Texas should have the systems in place to have two different staff members check the van once the kids get off, every inch of it for kids and kids' belongings.
+Then the van should be locked so children cannot get back inside.
+As it is time to get back in the van, there should be a documented roster check with roll call.
 Counting heads is not sufficient.

 What Should A Daycare Employee Do If A Child Is Left Inside A Van?

-Next, they should have someone else call the parents and notify them.
-Be honest so the parents can take the proper precautions.
+Next, they should have someone else call the child's parents and notify them.
+The staff needs to be honest so the parents can understand the seriousness of the situation.
 This is key because a parents’ guard will be let down if the daycare makes it seem like it wasn’t very long or it didn’t happen at all.
 For example, we have seen a case where the kid was left in the van for 30 minutes but the parents were told 5 minutes.
 That is not only a lie, it did not alarm the parent enough.